Chris-Eckhardt/codebook-engine/README.md

 to run this program follow these steps:

-create a folder inside the root directory of this project (codebook-engine)
-    call it 'assets'
-    add the test video files into this directory
+add the test video files into the assets folder, also please remove all spaces from the file name.

-(optional) create a python virtual environment and activate it
+create a python virtual environment and activate it
     and install dependencies with 'pip3 install -r requirements.txt'

 else